jameramellyn/dsc106-2025-fa/labs/lab05/index.md

 4. Share the most interesting thing you learned from this lab.

-**Videos longer than 2 minutes will be trimmed to 2 minutes before we grade, so make sure your video is 2 minutes or less.**
+**Videos longer than 1 minute will be trimmed to 1 minute before we grade, so make sure your video is 1 minute or less.**

 ## Prerequisites